programmfabrik/fylr-install/README.md

 * [fylr.exe](windows/README.md): Set up fylr.exe on a Windows desktop

-Screenshot of running fylr webfrontend:
+After installation you should have this running fylr webfrontend:

 ![fylr-preview](assets/fylr-preview.png)